🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 5

-Upon CBCG approval, the digital asset license is issued.
+Upon CBCG approval, the digital asset licence is issued.
 Commence regulated operations with ongoing CBCG reporting obligations, annual financial reporting, and AML monitoring.
 Maintain substance in Montenegro for regulatory and tax purposes.

-Montenegro CBCG Crypto License — Full Cost Breakdown
+Montenegro CBCG Crypto Licence — Full Cost Breakdown

 Item Details Approx. Cost